 - Use data to help inform the response to your narrative to help you understand exactly what resonates and what doesn’t.

 Storytelling is too powerful to ignore.
 Take the time to better understand who the story is for and use a narrative to invite your buyers to become a part of it.
+Here are some more brand storytelling examples to inspire you.

 So what do you think?
 Please consider picking up your copy of Mean People Suck today, and get the bonus visual companion guide as well.
 Or check out our services to help evolve your culture.
 And I would be thrilled to come present to your team on the power of empathy!